SyracuseUniversity/OrangeGridExamples/Checkpointing/README.md

 taking advantage of this kind of parallelism, to be added shortly.

 ---
-Please email any questions or comments about this document to [Research Computing](mailto:researchcomputing@syr.edu).
+Please email any questions or comments about this document to Research Computing at [researchcomputing@syr.edu](mailto:researchcomputing@syr.edu).